-- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 3 Select + if the transducer is installed at the water line, or select - if the transducer is installed at the bottom of the keel - 4 Use the arrow keys to enter the keel offset measured in step
+- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 3 Select + if the transducer is installed at the water line, or select - if the transducer is installed at the bottom of the keel. - 4 Enter the distance measured in step 1.